b-cubed-eu/documentation/pages/occurrence-cubes.md

 3. Metadata MUST include the properties in [Table 9](#output-formats).
 4. Metadata MUST include all the parameters that were used to generate the cube, allowing it to be reproduced.
   - The parameters MUST be provided in a machine-readable format such as JSON or REST API query parameters.
   - The parameters MUST include the selected occurrence search filters.
-This is currently the case for GBIF occurrence downloads (GBIF Secretariat 2023a) (see “description” in this [example](https://api.datacite.org/dois/application/vnd.datacite.datacite+json/10.15468/dl.4bzxua)).
+This is currently the case for GBIF occurrence downloads ([GBIF Secretariat 2023a][gbif_2023a]) (see “description” in this [example](https://api.datacite.org/dois/application/vnd.datacite.datacite+json/10.15468/dl.4bzxua)).
 Any default values SHOULD also be included.
   - The parameters MUST include the selected cube properties, such as dimensions, categories, reference grids, default coordinate uncertainty, seed for random grid assignment (see [Spatial](#spatial)), measures (see [Measures](#measures)) and format (see [Format](#format)).
 5. Metadata MUST include a stable and unique global identifier, so it can be referenced.
 This SHOULD be a Digital Object Identifier (DOI).
 6. Metadata MUST include the creator, publisher, and creation date of the cube.
 7. Metadata MUST include the GBIF-mediated occurrence datasets that contributed to the cube as related identifiers, so these can be credited.
 8. Metadata MUST include the licence under which it is deposited.
 9. Metadata SHOULD document the columns in the cube.
-This MAY be expressed using Frictionless Table Schema (Walsh & Pollock 2012) or STAC.
+This MAY be expressed using Frictionless Table Schema ([Walsh & Pollock 2012][walsh_2012]) or STAC.

 ###  Findability and storage